RTippin/messenger/docs/Composer.md

 ## Client Presence Events

-- Our backend has the ability to broadcast client events (`typing`|`stopped tyoing`|`read`) that your client side can listen for, just as if the client sent the whispers themselves.
+- Our backend has the ability to broadcast client events (`typing`|`stopped typing`|`read`) that your client side can listen for, just as if the client sent the whispers themselves.
 - We have the base classes and data structure included, but you are able to override our defaults and set your own returned data and the broadcast class itself.

 ---